deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 If you want to perform full training, then you need to mount your data into ``/srv/dogs_breed_det/data``.

 If you want to keep trained weights in the persistant place, then you have to mount ``/srv/dogs_breed_det/models`` to a persistent volume.
-You can either use your local directories or connect your remote storage, see Examples below.
+You can either use your local directories or connect your remote storage, see :ref:`sec-examples`.

-**2. Data input**
+2. Data input
+""""""""""""""

 Original dataset consists of dog's images for 133 breeds.
 The images are compressed in one `dogImages.zip <https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip>`_  file.